Understanding boot sequences in BIOS and UEFI

 Practical insights on Linux Mint installation

-Linux Mint is friendly, but installation still trips people on firmware settings.
+Linux Mint is friendly, but firmware settings still trip people up.
 I follow these rules for Mint installs:

 1. Match installer mode to target mode.
 Boot the Mint USB in UEFI mode for an EFI install.